 I have been a longtime fan of Dr. Shefali (and so has Oprah!
 I have good taste.
 Lol – Dr. Shefali is Oprah’s foremost expert on parenting.)

-A few months ago, I got the chance to meet Dr. Shefali at a conference, and I worked up the nerve to ask her to read my book – and this is what she had to say.
+At a conference in San Antonio - I had the chance to meet Dr. Shefali at a conference, and I worked up the nerve to ask her to read my book – and this is what she had to say.

 I was REALLY EXCITED AND HONORED!